This page reports on carbon taxes that have been enacted or proposed around the world.

 At C$25 per tonne, British Columbia’s tax already exceeds the price of carbon in Europe’s emissions-trading scheme.
 But it is still too low to prompt radical changes in behaviour: it adds just five cents to the price of a litre of petrol.
 Getting the most energy-intensive industries to make big cuts might take a tax four times as high.
 Even so, British Columbia has shown the rest of Canada, a country with high carbon emissions per head, that a carbon tax can achieve multiple benefits at minimal cost.

-In July 2012, as BC was instituting the fourth (and final) annual increase in its carbon tax, the Toronto-based Financial Post newspaper chimed in with 4 key reasons why BC’s carbon tax is working.
+In July 2012, on the occasion of the fourth (and final) annual increase in the BC carbon tax, the Toronto-based Financial Post newspaper chimed in with 4 key reasons why BC’s carbon tax is working.
 (The Post drew its text from the June, 2012 report by Sustainable Prosperity, British Columbia’s Carbon Tax Shift: The First Four Years.)

 - DROP IN FUEL CONSUMPTION: “The carbon tax has contributed substantial environmental benefits to British Columbia (BC).
 Since the tax took effect in 2008, British Columbians’ use of petroleum fuels (subject to the tax) has dropped by 15.1% — and by 16.4% compared to the rest of Canada.
 BC’s greenhouse gas emissions have shown a similarly substantial decline (although that analysis is based on one year’s less data).”